 During his time in Tallahassee, he signed three high school national champions and was a member of the coaching staff for the Seminoles ACC, East Regional and National Championship team in 2006.

-In his four seasons at Coastal, Vaught coached 33 Big South Conference champions.
-He mentored 30 NCAA Regional qualifiers, two NCAA All-Americans, and the 2005 Big South Female Athlete of the Year.
+In his five seasons at Coastal, Vaught has coached 47 Big South Conference champions and mentored 39 NCAA Regional qualifiers, three NCAA All-Americans, and the 2005 and 2013 Big South Female Athletes of the Year.

 Vaught is a 2001 graduate of Western Carolina University with a Bachelor of Science Degree in sociology and a minor in criminal justice.
 While at WCU, he served as team captain of the track squad during his senior season, and earned All-Conference honors in the 4x100m and 4x400m relays and was a member of the 4x400m NCAA Championship qualifying team.
 His 4x400m unit was victorious in the Olympic Development section of the illustrious Penn Relays in 2001.